Solar Schools

 Get Bids

-CERTs has a Model RFP for Third-Party Solar that you can download and adapt to issue your own request.
+• Model Request for Proposals (RFP): CERTs has a Model RFP specifically for solar for schools that you can download and adapt to issue your own request.
 CERTs will send out the RFP to its list of solar developers on your behalf.

-A master contract is a base contract with pre-qualified vendors that outlines terms, conditions, and ceiling prices for design-build services.
+• State of Minnesota Solar Master Contract: A master contract is a base contract with pre-qualified vendors that outlines terms, conditions, and ceiling prices for design-build services.
 It allows for simpler, faster procurement by purchasing authorities.
 The State of Minnesota has a master contract for the design and installation of ground mount, pitched-roof, and flat rooftop solar installations.
 Individual projects may include energy storage and may be stand-alone or interconnected for net metering.
 The state will assist you through the RFP process.
 While your entity will “own” the procurement process, the state administers the master contract.
 To ensure your entity’s success, the state will provide templates and documents, will guide you through development of your site-specific RFP, will coordinate the bidding process, and will consult with you on the evaluation methodology.
+Contact Peter Lindstrom for more information.

 Decide on a Developer